The One and Only Ivan: Inspiration

 Although The One and Only Ivan is an entirely fictional story, it is inspired by the true story of Ivan, who lived in a similar situation for 27 years.
-Eventually Ivan was adopted by Zoo Atlanta in 1994.
+Eventually Ivan was adopted by Atlanta Zoo in 1994.

 Reception

-The book had a positive response with a 4.25 review on Goodreads.
+The book had a positive response with a 4.25 review average on Goodreads.
 According to Kirkus Reviews, "Fittingly, Ivan narrates his tale in short, image-rich sentences and acute, sometimes humorous observations that are all the more heartbreaking for their simple delivery...
 Utterly believable, this bittersweet story... will inspire a new generation of advocates."
 Jonathan Hunt wrote in The Horn Book Magazine, "The choice to tell this story in the first person and to personify the gorilla with an entire range of human thoughts, feelings, and emotions poses important questions to the reader, not only about what it means to be human but also about what it means to be a living creature, and what kind of kinship we all share."
 Carolyn Phelan wrote in Booklist that "The text, written in first person from Ivan's point of view, does a good job of vividly conveying his personality, emotions, and intelligence as well as creating a sense of otherness in his point of view."
 Writing for School Library Journal, Elizabeth Bird said, "There's nothing twee or precious about it.
 Just good crisp writing, complex characters, and a story that will make animal rights activists out of the most lethargic of readers.
 Applegate has penned a real doozy of a book that speaks to the best and worst in all of us."

+Sequels

+The One and Only Ivan was followed in 2020 by The One and Only Bob which was presented from the point of view of Ivan's dog best friend Bob.

+A second sequel called The One and Only Ruby was published in 2023 and takes place after the events of The One and Only Bob that has her recapping her days on the Savannah to Ivan and Bob.
+An important part in this book is Ruby growing her tusks.

+A third and final sequel called The One and Only Family was published in 2024 depicting Ivan's family life as he recaps about his earlier life in Africa and the Big Top Mall.
+Ivan has a mate now, who he cares for deeply and has kids as well during the story.